Rudradeva: Proclamation of sovereignty

 Rudra proclaimed sovereignty in 1163 CE.
 According to one theory, he allied with the Kalachuri king Bijjala II, who overthrew his overlords - the Chalukyas of Kalyani.
 However, this is unlikely as epigraphic evidence suggests that he fought against Mailigi of the Kalachuri family.
 Moreover, in his inscriptions as a sovereign, he continues to bear the feudatory title Maha-mandaleshvara, although he does not mention an overlord.
 His other sovereign titles were also modest, for example, Pati-hita-charita and Vinaya-Vibhushana ("he whose adornment is modesty", in 1186 CE Daksharamam inscription).
-This suggests that he remained loyal to the Chalukyas till the end of that dynasty, and stopped mentioning an overlord only when no claimaint to the Chalukya throne remained.
+This suggests that he remained loyal to the Chalukyas till the end of that dynasty, and stopped mentioning an overlord only when no claimant to the Chalukya throne remained.

 According to Rudra's inscription, at this time, his kingdom extended from Godavari River in the north to Srisailam area in the south, and from Kataka (Kalyana-Kataka or Kalyani) in the west to the ocean (Bay of Bengal) in the east.
 The claim about the western boundary probably refers to his march up to Kalyani in the west during his campaign against the Kalachuri general Mailigi.
 The claim about the eastern boundary is supported by the 1158 CE Daksharamam inscription of Rudra's minister Inangala Brammireddi.
 However, it is an exaggeration, as much of the coastal Andhra region was under the control of Velanati Chodas and other chiefs, and Rudra's control over Daksharamam was temporary (see Conquest of costal Andhra below).